30 roof types infographic

 30. Skillion Roof

-Skillion roofs are similar to a shed roof in such a way that they both have a single flat surface with a steep and noticeable pitch.
+Skillion roofs are similar to a shed roof in that they both have a single flat surface with a steep and noticeable pitch.
 However, unlike the latter, skillion roofs can come in numerous planes—for example, the butterfly roof, with an inverted “V” shape, is known as a variation of the skillion roof.

 Skillions add a modern touch to any architecture, which is why many homeowners choose this roofing type.
-They are an excellent choice for buildings in rainy and snowy regions, as their steep slope allows water and snow to shed easily.
+They are an excellent choice for buildings in rainy and snowy regions, as their steep slope allows water and snow to shed quickly.

 30 Roof Types and Styles (A Helpful Illustrated Guide)